-The retention period derives from either:
+The recommended minimum retention period derives from either:

-- business need; i.e. the running of the Barrister's practice including the need to comply with his professional or legal obligations; - legislation; - the need to be able to respond to complaints; - the need to be able to take or defend legal action and taking account of the effect of section 14B of the Limitation Act 1980 and any claims by way of contribution.
+- business need ie the running of the Barrister practice; - legislation; - the need to be able to respond to complaints; - the need to be able to take or defend legal action.

 6. Disposal